stfc/PSyclone/tutorial/practicals/LFRic/single_node/1_openmp/README.md

 What happens when we run this?

-The reason we get an exception in the colouring transformation is because the first loop may modify a continuous function but it iterates over dofs and therefore does not need to be coloured (as all accesses to dofs are independent).
-The colouring transformation knows this and therefore complains when its validation method is called.
+The reason we get an exception in the colouring transformation is because the first loop containing the builtin may modify a continuous function but it iterates over dofs and therefore does not need to be coloured (as all accesses to dofs are independent).
+The colouring transformation checks for this and therefore raises an exception.

 Let's fix this problem by adding another clause to the if test to make sure we only colour loops which iterate over cells ...